vindk8d/athena_v3/python-server/README.md

 # Athena Executive Assistant Server v2.0

-This is the Python FastAPI server that powers Athena, an AI executive assistant that acts on behalf of authenticated users to coordinate meetings and manage schedules with their colleagues using LangChain with LCEL (LangChain Expression Language), agent executors, and Google Calendar integration.
+This is the Python FastAPI server that powers Athena, an AI executive assistant that acts on behalf of a single authenticated user to coordinate meetings and manage schedules with their colleagues using LangChain with LCEL (LangChain Expression Language), agent executors, and Google Calendar integration.

 ## 🆕 Version 2.0 Features

-- **Executive Assistant Persona**: AI that acts as the professional representative of authenticated users
+- **Executive Assistant Persona**: AI that acts as the professional representative of one authenticated user
-- **Multi-User Support**: Supports multiple executives with their own colleague networks
+- **Single-User Focus**: Optimized to serve one executive with their colleague network
-- **User-Colleague Coordination**: Coordinates with colleagues on behalf of the authenticated user
+- **User-Colleague Coordination**: Coordinates with colleagues on behalf of the single authenticated user
 - **LCEL Agent Architecture**: Modern LangChain agent using OpenAI Functions optimized for executive assistant tasks
 - **User-Centric Calendar Management**: All calendar operations focused on the authenticated user's schedule
 - **Professional Communication**: Always introduces itself as "[User's Name]'s executive assistant"